jvns/kernel-module-fun/README.md

 ## Motivation

 I didn't know at all how kernel modules worked.
 This is me learning how.
-This is all tested using the
+This is all tested using the `3.5.0-18` kernel.

 ## Contents